If you suspect a natural gas leak, get up, get out, get away! Then immediately call RG&E at 1.800.743.1702 or 911 from a safe location.

 - Let us know if sewer construction or digging activities are going on in the area.

 Natural gas is colorless and odorless.
-For your safety, a distinctive, pungent odor, similar to rotten eggs, is added so that you’ll recognize it quickly.
+For your safety, a distinctive sulfur-like odor, similar to rotten eggs, is added so that you’ll recognize it quickly.
 Not all transmission lines are odorized.

 You may see a white cloud, mist, fog, bubbles in standing water or blowing dust.
 You may also see vegetation that appears to be dead or dying for no apparent reason.